Insurgency in the Preševo Valley: Return of the Yugoslav Army to Sector C – East

-At 6.30 am on 14 March 2001, the return of the United Security Forces to the GSZ, Sector C (East Charlie), from the outer line of this zone, started.
+At 06:30 on 14 March 2001, the return of the Јoint Security Forces to the GSZ, Sector C (East Charlie), from the outer line of this zone, started.
 The Yugoslav forces were deployed west, from the Preševo-Miratovac line, in three directions: towards the villages of Miratovac, Norča and Trnava.
 Lieutenant-General Lieutenant-General Ninoslav Krstić was led by Lieutenant-General Lieutenant-Colonel Ninoslav Krstic.
 The Chief of the General Staff of the VJ, Lieutenant-General Nebojsa Pavković, Commander of the Third Army, Lieutenant General Vladimir Lazarević, Commander of the Priština Corps Major General Radojko Stefanović, General Obrad Stevanović and several other Yugoslav Army officers.
 The return operation was followed by the President of the FRY Coordination Body for South Serbia Nebojša Čović and members of the Coordination Body Mica Markovic and Milovan Čogurić.
 Entering sector C, on the triple border of Serbia, Macedonia and Kosovo, it was free of incidents.

-Already at 07.20, Nebojša Pavković told FRY President Vojislav Koštunica that the operation is taking place successfully.
-There were no land mines on the ground, nor did they see armed groups of Albanian terrorists.
+Already at 07:20, Nebojša Pavković told FRY President Vojislav Koštunica that the operation is taking place successfully.
+There were no land mines on the ground, nor did they see armed groups of Albanian rebels.
 In the sky above Macedonia, several Cobra KFOR helicopters were observed that supervised the operation.
 In Sector C – East, the first units that entered were engineering units that were tasked with examining the whole field and eliminating the danger of the set mines.
 Soon, simultaneously with them, other members of the Army entered the zone led by General Pavković and other commanders.
 When Pavković entered the part of the C sector, Lieutenant Colonel David Olvein, a military attaché of the US Embassy, was watching events with extreme care, but at the same time he was very surprised when he received information that the planned time of 10 hours, ended up taking positions in just 2 hours.

 Return of the Yugoslav Army C – west and sector A

-After entering the eastern part of sector C, on 22 March 2001, the KFOR command led by General Kabigoszu, in a meeting with Yugoslav representatives in Merdare, approved the entry of the Yugoslav Army into the western part of Sector C (along the border of Montenegro and Kosovo) and sector A (to the border line with the municipality of Medveđa).
+After entering the eastern part of Sector C, on 22 March 2001, the KFOR command led by General Kabigoszu, in a meeting with Yugoslav representatives in Merdare, approved the entry of the Yugoslav Army into the western part of Sector C (along the border of Montenegro and Kosovo) and sector A (to the border line with the municipality of Medveđa).
 The return to these parts of the GSZ, carried out by the Second Army of the YA, started at 07:00 on 25 March.
 According to Colonel Radosav Mihailović, the on-site operation, the operation was carried out without incidents and according to the foreseen plan, followed by members of the Coordination Body, KFOR representatives as well as EU observers.
 This operation restored the state sovereignty of the FRY over the border belt of municipalities: Plav, Berane, Rožaje, Tutin, Novi Pazar, Raška, Brus and Kuršumlija.
 The total length of the western part of Sector C and Sector A was 263 km, and the width was 5 km, that is, in total, about 1300 km2.